openmainframeproject/tersedecompress/README.md

 ## Updates ##

+**Version 5.0.1: March 2024**

+- Added support to decompress then recompress into a gzip file if output-file name ends in ".gz"
+- Updated pom.xml to have Maven compile using Java 17, and shade the jar.

 **Version 5: March 2021**

 - Support for variable length binary records.
 Variable length records processed in binary mode will be prefixed with a 4 byte field in the same format as the IBM RDW i.e. 2 byte record length field (including RDW length, big-endian) followed by 2 bytes of zeros.